shini4i/argo-watcher/test/e2e/README.md

   revert-accepts checks are deterministic; the WS-transition sub-check is skipped (not failed) if a slow rollout boots in-window.
 Manual (Keycloak) lock/unlock WS notifications are a separate, deterministic trigger left to the heavy tier.
+- **`state-postgres` flips the shared release to Postgres mid-flow rather than running a parallel stack.** The base lab is single-replica in-memory; every functional phase before this one validates that backend. `state-postgres` then helm-upgrades the SAME release with `values/argo-watcher-postgres.yaml` (the chart bundles no database, so `fixtures/postgres/` supplies an in-cluster Postgres first) and asserts the Postgres-only properties — the migration Job, the deploy loop, a task record surviving a pod restart, and supersession under contention.
+It runs *before* `failure-diagnostics` so it deploys against pristine apps; the two phases after it are backend-agnostic, so they simply run on Postgres for free.
+Multi-replica is out of scope — the chart requires postgres for `replicaCount > 1`, and shared-state / cross-replica handoff is deliberately not exercised.
 - **`shutdown-drain` follows the pod's logs before deleting it.** A recreated StatefulSet pod is a new object, so `kubectl logs --previous` would not have the terminated instance's shutdown logs; the script streams `logs -f` to a file